 At Christmas time Rob put the high ceiling to good use, bringing in 5 metre tall Christmas tree.

-“Yeah, it was a bit of a challenge to decorate,” he laughed.
+“Yeah, it was a bit of a challenge to decorate,” he laughs.

-From dark exposed concrete flooring on the ground level, to natural wood staircase and upper-ground, this home has a wonderful combination of materials and textures.
+From dark exposed concrete flooring on the ground level, to natural wood staircase and upper-ground, ply kitchen and metal cladding, this home has a wonderful combination of materials and textures.

 And Rob has not only created a beautiful home, he’s also incorporated sustainable principles into the design.